Oak Class

 Year 5 and 6 - Miss Woodison

-In English we will begin a new text for both our whole class reading and our writing sessions: ‘Tom’s Midnight Garden’ by Philippa Pearce.
-The story is about a twelve-year-old Tom who, while staying with his aunt and uncle, slips out at midnight and discovers a magical, mysterious Victorian garden where he befriends a young girl named Hatty.
-In our whole class reading, we will work on our fluency as well as continuing to develop our ability to retrieve information from a text.
+In English we will continue to work on our key text "Tom’s Midnight Garden" by Philippa Pearce.
+In our writing, we will explore a range of grammatical devices, including: dashes, hyphens, conjunctions, complex and compound sentences, expanded noun phrases, relative clauses, paragraphing, subjunctive form and passive voice.
+We will then apply this knowledge to narrative writing linked to the text as well as thinking about developing our letter writing and biography skills.
+In our whole class reading, we will explore a wide range of fiction, non-fiction and poetry texts, working on our fluency as well as continuing to develop our ability to retrieve information from a text.
 We will continue to learn how to make inferences to help us understand a character’s actions and how to ask questions to improve our understanding of texts.
 We will make predictions about what might happen from details the author has given, learning how to justify these predictions with evidence from the text.
-In our writing, we will explore a range of grammatical devices, including: dashes, hyphens, conjunctions, complex and compound sentences, expanded noun phrases, relative clauses, paragraphing, subjunctive form and passive voice.
-We will then apply this knowledge to both instructional writing and narrative writing linked to the text.

-In Maths we will be continuing to develop our understanding of place value and the four operations, as well as extending our knowledge of fractions and their decimal equivalents.
+In Maths we will be continuing to develop our understanding of place value and the four operations, as well as extending our knowledge of fractions and their decimal and percentage equivalents.
 We will continue to cycle back and review our work on addition, subtraction, multiplication and division while building on this prior knowledge to extend our written methods.
-We will develop our fraction work by looking at how to multiply and divide fractions, as well as recapping the methods for addition and subtractions.
-We will also spend some time looking at how to find fractions of amounts.
+We will develop our fraction, decimal and percentage work by looking at equivalent fractions, ordering fractions and finding percentages of amounts.
 We will begin to investigate ratio and how this links to our work on fractions and decimals.
-We will start to look at percentages, as well as spending some time on area, perimeter and volume and looking at statistics.
 To tie this all together, as we work through, we will be applying everything we learn to word based problems, which will help us develop our reasoning and problem-solving.

 Share by: